niltnir/personal-ssg/pages/prose.md

 ## [Blog](/prose/blog)

-My blog will be used for broadcasting updates on my life.
+My blog will be used for broadcasting life or site updates.
 This is in contrast to *"serious prose"* which will be left for essays.

 `(inject '(hr))`